Language

 The aim of Matching is to assess whether you and your chosen programme are a good match.
 It can help you to find out if the study programme suits you.

-You will receive an invitation to an online intake questionnaire on the email address you specified in Studielink.
+You will receive an invitation to an online intake questionnaire at the email address you specified in Studielink.

-Please complete this as quickly as possible but no later than 1 June 2025.
+Please complete this as quickly as possible but no later than 1 June 2026.
 Bear in mind that it can take around one hour to do.
 Give an open and honest answer to the questions so that the feedback and advice are genuinely about you.
-Before you start read the descriptions of the subjects and the course outline of the programme.
+Before you start, read the descriptions of the subjects and the course outline of the programme.

 The selection committee will evaluate your completed questionnaire.
 You will subsequently receive feedback and a study advice within six weeks.

-Read the Privacy Statement for the Matching Procedure
+Read more about the privacy statement for the Matching Procedure

 Questions about the Matching Procedure?